 Zeus's daughter Athene may be the patroness of warfare but she's also the goddess of wisdom, so it's no surprise that she likes a hero with some brains in him—namely Odysseus.
 And having Athene on your side is a definite plus: she helps him do everything from winning favors to devising plans to not dying to looking sexy.

 Just like Odysseus, Athene loves herself a good disguise, and she doesn't discriminate: little girls, young women, servants, and old men—she'll do them all.
-The whole thing even ends with a reminder about her disguise, telling us that the Ithakans whore peace under her watch, "who had likened herself in appearance and voice to Mentor" (24.548).
+The whole thing even ends with a reminder about her disguise, telling us that the Ithakans were peaceful under her watch, "who had likened herself in appearance and voice to Mentor" (24.548).

 If you ask us, this is a little weird.
 We get why she would appear in dreams to Penelope and disguise herself to talk to Nausikaa (probably a little freaky to have a god appear in your bedroom, not that we'd know), but why doesn't she just waltz into the Phaiakian city and tell Alkinoös that this man is Odysseus and can you help him please thank you?